nuxt/image/docs/content/en/nuxt-image.md

 ### Provider

-Nuxt image module will allow you to modify and serve your images using cloud services like coudinary.
+Nuxt image module will allow you to modify and serve your images using cloud services like cloudinary.
 In order to use a provider you should:
 1. Define provider and its option in `nuxt.config`.
 2. Specify providers name in `nuxt-image` component